310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Hrmm… But now that I’ve adjusted the clothes, the shoes and such need to match with it, too… Like… this… Maybe?
+Hmm… But now that I’ve adjusted the clothes, the shoes and such need to match with it, too… Like… this… Maybe?
 {% endbubble %}

 {% bubble Tetora v2 %}